Nasko-Kurtakov/PersonalSchoolCard/README.md

 # PersonalSchoolCard
-Ongoing Project for making personal card for every student
+Ongoing Project for making personal card for every student.